We're in this together... Our therapists work closely withfamilies & othersto meet the unique needs of every child.

 Vanessa Gilliam, B.S., BCaBA Board Certified Assistant Behavior Analyst Expertise: The treatment of challenging behaviors associated with autism spectrum disorder and other developmental delays.
 Vanessa Gilliam, BCaBA, received her Bachelor’s of Science in Applied Behavior Analysis from the University of North Texas.
 In 2009 she found her passion with the special needs population by committing her time to camps in north and south Texas that catered for individuals various abilities ranging from developmental, emotional, physical, and/ or other serious illnesses; Camp Summit and Camp For All, respectively.
 She then continued her experience with being a personal attendant to various individuals with special needs while gaining some knowledge of Sign Exact English by spending her time in the deaf/blind community; particularly with the Deaf Blind Multi-handicapped Association of Texas conferences.
 Since 2012, she’s been involved with several ABA businesses in pursuant of her supervision in order to sit for the BACB’s examination for her BCaBA.
 After successfully completing her internship with The Shape of Behavior in Austin, TX she then moved to Dallas, TX for the same company only to recently make her trek up to the beautiful mountains of Colorado in order to continue her experience with ABA with a better scenery in place.
 She is currently a member of the Texas Association of Behavior Analysis and the Association for Applied Behavior Analysis.

 April Thompson, M.Ed.
-Behavior Therapist April earned her Bachelors in Psychology from the University of Toledo and her Masters in Education from the University of Michigan.
+ABA Therapist Expertise: Treating individuals with a range of challenging behaviors in home, school and community settings.
+April earned her Bachelors in Psychology from the University of Toledo and her Masters in Education from the University of Michigan.
 She started her career in ABA as a paraprofessional and in- home therapist working with elementary students in Toledo, Ohio.
 She is a Licensed Special Education Teacher, who’s teaching career has included 13 years of experience supporting a wide variety of students with disabilities.
 During her first teaching job she was the lead teacher for 2 years at a charter school geared towards providing intensive ABA programming for children with Autism in grades K-12.
 From there, she was the program coordinator for 8 years at another charter school which provided educational programming and behavioral interventions for children with Autism ages 3-22.
 Switching to the public school setting, she taught for 2 years as the lead teacher in a center-based classroom for students with severe emotional disorders, then she moved to Colorado in 2016 with her three daughters.
 Her first job here in Colorado was teaching at Campus Middle School in a center-based classroom for students with moderate to intensive needs.
 She has remained passionate about applying ABA principles to address challenging behaviors in all settings.
 She is excited to bring her training and experience to the Douglas County area to continue working with families in supporting children with disabilities to achieve their fullest potential.

-Kelsey Swanson, B.A.
-Behavior Therapist & Independent Fieldwork Intern Kelsey graduated from Drew University with a Major in Behavioral Science and teaching certification in Elementary, Early Childhood, and Special Education.
-She is enrolled in a Master's Degree Program through Ball State in Applied Behavior Analysis with a focus in Autism.
+Kelsey Swanson, M.A.
+ABA Therapist & Independent Fieldwork Intern Kelsey earned her Master of Arts in Applied Behavior Analysis from Ball State University.
+She also graduated from Drew University with a Major in Behavioral Science and teaching certification in Elementary, Early Childhood, and Special Education.
 Kelsey is currently accruing her supervised clinical experience hours to sit for the board certification exam.
 She has taught preschool, 1st grade, and Special education.
-Kelsey has been working with children with Autism Spectrum Disorders, ADHD, Challenging Behaviors and other Developmental and Learning Disabilities in Summit and Park County for the past 4 years.
+Kelsey has been working with children with Autism Spectrum Disorders, ADHD, Challenging Behaviors and other Developmental and Learning Disabilities in Summit and Park County for the past 6 years.
 She also has experience working with the COMASP (Colorado Model Autism and Significant Needs Programs) in Park County Schools.